zeinexhub/html-A2Z/README.md

 - Abbreviation Element

 > The `<abbr>` tag in HTML represents an abbreviation or acronym.
 It's useful for providing a full description of the abbreviated term when the user hovers over it, improving accessibility and clarity.
 The title attribute is used to specify the expanded form of the abbreviation.

+- The cite element

+> The `<cite>` element in HTML is used to define the title of a creative work (e.g., a book, article, song, movie, painting, sculpture, etc.).
+It's typically used to provide a reference or citation for a source.
+The content inside the `<cite>` element is often rendered in italics by browsers, but this styling can be overridden with CSS.

+- dfn

+> The `<dfn>` element in HTML represents the defining instance of a term.
+It's used to indicate the specific location where a word or phrase is being defined for the first time within a document.
+Typically, the term being defined is included within the <dfn> tags, and often a definition or explanation of the term is provided nearby.

+- address

+> The `<address>` element in HTML represents contact information for the author or owner of a document or article.
+This can include physical addresses, email addresses, phone numbers, and social media links.
+It's typically used within the `<footer>` of a page or section to provide contact details.

+- blockquote

+> The `blockquote` element in HTML represents a section of text that is quoted from another source.
+It's used to indicate that the enclosed content is an extended quotation, often displayed with indentation or other visual cues to distinguish it from the surrounding text.
+The `cite` attribute can be used to specify the URL of the source document or message.

+- q

+> The `<q>` element in HTML represents a short, inline quotation.
+Browsers typically render this element with quotation marks around the content it contains.
+It's designed for brief quotes that fit within a paragraph, as opposed to longer, block-level quotations that would use the `<blockquote>` element.

+- del

+> The `<del>` element in HTML represents text that has been deleted or removed from a document.
+Browsers typically render deleted text with a strikethrough, visually indicating that the content is no longer valid or accurate.
+This element is useful for showing edits and revisions in a clear and understandable way.

+- s

+> The `<s>` element in HTML represents content that is no longer accurate or relevant.
+It indicates things that are no longer correct, accurate, or no longer relevant.
+Browsers typically render this element with a strikethrough, visually indicating the text has been removed or is no longer valid.

+- ins element

+> The `<ins>` element in HTML represents text that has been inserted into a document.
+It's used to indicate additions or updates to content, often displayed with an underline to visually distinguish it from the original text.
+This element helps to clearly communicate revisions and modifications within a webpage.

+- Header

+> The `<header>` element represents introductory content, typically containing a group of introductory or navigational aids.
+It might contain a heading, logo, search form, or other relevant content.
+It's used to define the top section of a document, article, or section.